Erin-TS/AgriConnect_St10258400_Erin_PROG7311/README.md

 ##Technologies

--Razor Views (ASP.NET Core MVC) and css for UI and UX -Programing lanugage : C#
+- Razor Views (ASP.NET Core MVC) and css for UI and UX
+- Programing lanugage : C#
--Architecture and Design patterns: MVC with Servie and Repository -SQL Server using Entity Framework Core for the database -ASP.NET Core Session to manage logged in user
+- Architecture and Design patterns: MVC with Servie and Repository
+- SQL Server using Entity Framework Core for the database
+- ASP.NET Core Session to manage logged in user

 ---